A spotter’s guide to the men and women of finance.

 Once upon a time — in fairness, it was the seventies — it was so popular in Yorkshire that it generated litigation so powerful that it developed the modern law of passing

-But no: seemingly the people of East Riding acquired a taste Townend’s sludge, and this came to the attention of Warnink who owned the Advoccat trademark.
-He took to the courts and eventually found Lord Diplock in the Court of Appeal, who, in finding for the Dutchman, established five criteria for a claim of “extended” passing off.
-There must be (1) a misrepresentation, made (2) by a trader in the course of trade, (3) to prospective consumers of his goods or services, which is both (4) calculated to injure the business or goodwill of another merchant, and (5) in fact actually does so.
+In finding for the Dutchman, the court established five criteria for a claim of “extended” passing off: there must be (1) a misrepresentation, made (2) by a trader in the course of trade, (3) to prospective consumers of his goods or services, which is both (4) calculated to injure the business or goodwill of another merchant, and (5) in fact actually does so.

 This has subsequently been simplified a bit, but not in amusing circumstances, so if you want to know more about that, you’ll have to Google it.
 Oh, all right then, it was Reckitt & Colman Products Ltd v Borden 1 All ER 893.